Tuesday, March 17, 2015

 The essence of naturalization is to make one a citizen that is not a citizen.

-So the whole, express, power of Congress in relation to citizenship is related to naturalization, and it is limited to the task, making, as it were, citizens out of whole cloth.
-But therein lays the rub for Clement and Katyal, while Parliament had power to grant Natural Born Subject status to persons denied that status by operation of common law, our Legislative Branch is one of limited and defined powers.
+So the whole, express, power of Congress concerning citizenship is related to naturalization, and it is limited to the task, of making, as it were, citizens out of whole cloth.
+But therein lays the rub for Clement and Katyal.
+While Parliament had the power to grant Natural Born Subject status to persons denied that status by operation of common law, the Congress of the United States is a legislative body of limited and defined powers.

-So, the Naturalization Act notwithstanding, the question will remain, in each case of a challenged qualification, was the candidate born in the United States to parents not present in the United States on diplomatic service from another land.
-On that analysis, Clement and Katyal reach the wrong conclusions about the eligibility of Ted Cruz, John McCain, and George Romney to be elected President.
+So, the Naturalization Act notwithstanding, the question will remain whether the candidate was born in the United States to parents not present here on diplomatic service from another Nation.
+If that analysis governs, Clement and Katyal have reached the wrong conclusions about the eligibility of Ted Cruz, John McCain, and George Romney to be elected President.
 While each of these would certainly be entitled to claim citizenship under the Naturalization Act, none is a Natural Born Citizen.

 The conclusion Clement and Katyal reached regarding Barry Goldwater’s eligibility, however, might be supported for an oddly different reason.
 Goldwater was a citizen of Arizona at the time that Arizona, by admission as a State of the Union, adopted the United States Constitution.
 His eligibility, nearly two hundred years after the ratification of the Constitution, might well be justified under the sole exception to the Natural Born Citizen provision, namely that one must be a citizen of the United States at the time of the adoption of the Constitution.